jonatanvicente/rust_samples/README.md

 See also [Comprehensive Rust Guide](https://google.github.io/comprehensive-rust/index.html) for exercises and explanations.
 A good glossary are located at [Comprehensive Rust Guide](https://google.github.io/comprehensive-rust/glossary.html) as well.
+And, of course, is highly recommended analyze the book [Rust for Rustaceans](https://nostarch.com/rust-rustaceans).
+Not for beginners.